Theories

 etc.

 These theories make predictions.
 In the simplest case, they make predictions about the real world, as in “If you have 2 apples and you add 1 more, you will have 3 apples”.
 In the cases of more abstract mathematics, the theories still make predictions.
 However, these may concern the process of calculus only.
-As an example, consider the rule “If x=log(y), then 10x=y ”.
+As an example, consider the rule “If x=log(y), then 10x=y”.
 This rule predicts that if x is the logarithm of y, and if I compute 10x, then I will obtain as result y.
-This prediction rarely finds its uses in everyday life, but it is undoubtedly a prediction — and a true one.
+This prediction rarely finds its uses in everyday life, but it is undoubtedly a prediction — and a true one at that.

 You can’t believe in math.
 You have to understand it.